calsaviour/sudoku/README.md

 If I had unlimited time, a couple of things I'd like to improve are:

 - If this were a real product, game difficulty should be selectable.
-- The board generator takes advantage of the fact that you can shuffle a known Sodoku solution board following [certain constraints](http://dryicons.com/blog/2009/08/14/a-simple-algorithm-for-generating-sudoku-puzzles/) and arrive at a new board.
+- The board generator takes advantage of the fact that you can shuffle a known sudoku solution board following [certain constraints](http://dryicons.com/blog/2009/08/14/a-simple-algorithm-for-generating-sudoku-puzzles/) and arrive at a new board.
 It then removes values until the game is appropriately difficult.
 It would be interesting to try generating the board from scratch using a backtracking algorithm (though that may be less performant than the pseudo-random solution I implemented).

 # License